Spin transport and lack of quantisation for time-reversal symmetric insulators on the honeycomb structure: Introduction

 A last remark is in order.
 For quantum Hall systems at low temperature, disorder plays a fundamental role for the observation of quantised plateaus in the Hall conductivity \cite{Graf review,Bellissard94}.
 The role of disorder should be important for topological insulators in general, although there seems to be a spectral gap in the systems studied experimentally \cite{Molenkamp,Mol2,Mol3}.
 In any case, it would be interesting to extend the analysis of this work to models with a mobility gap, as is the case when suitable random potentials are added \cite{AizenmanWarzel}.
 Given the results in \cite{Bouclet}, we believe this extension to be at reach, and plan to come back to this problem in future work.

 \textbf{Structure of the paper}.
-In Section~\ref{sec:KM} we establish the framework for describing non-interacting fermions on the honeycomb structure and introduce the $\mathrm{AII}^{\hexagon}$ class.
-In Section~\ref{sec:spin-conductivity} we introduce the spin conductivity via the Kubo formula, and prove that for insulators in the $\mathrm{AII}^{\hexagon}$ class they are well-defined and coincide for both \textit{proper} and \textit{conventional} spin current operator (part $(i)$).
-We then analyse models in the $\mathrm{AII}^{\hexagon}$ class for which the spin is almost conserved and show that that the deviation of the spin conductivity from the quantised value is at worst quadratic in the spin-non-conserving terms (part $(ii)$).
-In Section~\ref{sec:phase-transition} we introduce the extended Kane--Mele model, study its phase diagram, and prove that the deviations from the quantised value are quadratic in the spin-non-conserving terms (part $(iii)$).
+In Section~\ref{sec:KM} we establish the framework for describing non-interacting fermions on the honeycomb structure and introduce the algebra of short-range, translation and $2\pi/3$-rotation symmetric linear operators $\mathcal{P}_{0}^{\hexagon}$.
+In Section~\ref{sec:spin-conductivity} we introduce the spin conductivity via the Kubo formula, and prove that for insulators in $\mathcal{P}_{0}^{\hexagon}$ they are well-defined and coincide for both \textit{proper} and \textit{conventional} spin current operator (Theorem \ref{thm:intro}\ref{it:i}).
+We then analyse time-reversal symmetric models in $\mathcal{P}_{0}^{\hexagon}$ for which the spin is almost conserved and show that the deviation of the spin conductivity from the quantised value is at worst quadratic in the spin-non-conserving terms (Theorem \ref{thm:intro}\ref{it:ii}).
+In Section~\ref{sec:phase-transition} we introduce the extended Kane--Mele model, study its phase diagram, and prove that the deviations from the quantised value are quadratic in the spin-non-conserving terms (Theorem \ref{thm:intro}\ref{it:iii}).
 The latter result is based on an imaginary-time representation of the spin conductivity, which is proven in Appendix \ref{app:imaginary} via the Wick rotation.

-{\bf Acknowledgements.} We are deeply grateful to M.~ Porta for inspiring discussions on transport for electron systems.
-This work would not have been possible without his constant support.
-G. M. is grateful to G.~Panati for introducing her to this research topic and for stimulating discussions.
+{\bf Acknowledgements.} We are deeply grateful to M.~ Porta for inspiring discussions on transport for electron systems and for his constant support, without which this work would not have been possible.
+G.~M.~is grateful to G.~Panati for introducing her to this research topic and for stimulating discussions.
+We also acknowledge G.M.~Graf and D.~Monaco for valuable and stimulating discussions.
 We acknowledge the financial support from the European Research Council (ERC), under the European Union's Horizon 2020 research and innovation programme (ERC Starting Grant MaMBoQ, no. 802901).
 The work of L.~F.~has been supported by the German Research Foundation (DFG) under Germany's Excellence Strategy - GZ 2047/1, Project-ID 390685813, and under SFB 1060 - Project-ID 211504053.
 G.~M. acknowledges financial support from the Independent Research Fund Denmark--Natural Sciences, grant DFF–10.46540/2032-00005B and from the European Research Council through the ERC CoG UniCoSM, grant agreement n.724939.
+We finally thank the anonymous referee for useful comments.